ldci/OpenCV3-rebol/README.md

 This binding can be used with OpenCV3.0.0

 560 basic C Functions can be used with REBOL R2.
+### NEW DECEMBER 2016
+An improved version for Rebol R2

 ## Warning
 You must use 32-bit version of dynamically linked libraries.